Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 Each real estate agent needs to receive training on any new laws and regulations pertaining to their work and the industry.

-You could cover Fair Housing Laws, RESPA, and state-specific regulations.
+You could cover Fair Housing Laws, the Real Estate Settlement Procedures Act (RESPA), and state-specific regulations.
 You can also review the National Association of Realtors (NAR) Code of Ethics with them.

 Importantly, you need to train your agents on how to remain compliant, especially when creating contracts and filling out legal paperwork.